wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/ai-builder-invoice-processing/includes/4-summary.md

 Specifically, you learned how to:

 - Build a flow by using invoice processing with Power Automate.
+- Configure the trigger for the flow.
+- Write the data to Excel.
+- Test the flow.

 To learn more about AI Builder invoice processing, see the [Invoice processing model](https://docs.microsoft.com/ai-builder/prebuilt-invoice-processing) article.